MFR6340/theenglishextension.org/young-world-2/unit-1: Five Senses.md

 <img src="https://i.imgur.com/kiJ2NaN.png" width="35%" />

-Ms. Frizzle takes her class onSummary here.
+Quirky Ms. Frizzle takes her class on a trip on the Magic School Bus through an eye, a dog's nose, an ear a tongue.
 (Lexile AD690L)

 <a href="https://www.bookdepository.com/Magic-School-Bus-Explores-Senses-Joanna-Cole/9780590446983?ref=grid-view&qid=1673873471036&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/suggestartikel/A1002436648?sq=The%20Magic%20School%20Bus%20Explores%20the%20Senses&stype=productName" rel="nofollow">Buy on Orell Füssli</a>